 Permissions Needed to Run DBCC SHRINKFILE

-In order to run DBCC SHRINKFILE, a user must have either the CONTROL or ALTER permissions on the file or the database, respectively.
+To run DBCC SHRINKFILE, a user must have either the CONTROL or ALTER permissions on the file or the database, respectively.
 The required rights are normally available to members of the administrator fixed server role or the db_owner fixed database role.

-You may like : Exploring the Power of DBCC CHECKFILEGROUP in SQL Server Management
+You may like: Exploring the Power of DBCC CHECKFILEGROUP in SQL Server Management

 Crucial Points to Remember